-Built-up Roofs (BUR)
+Built-Up Roofs (BUR)

 A Built-Up or ‘warm’ roof is where the primary layer of thermal insulation sits directly beneath the roof covering but above the roof’s structural deck.
 The actual roof structure’s temperature will be similar to that of the inside of the building.
-A ‘Built-Up’ roof (BUR) comprises a roof structure or deck, a Vapour Control Layer (VCL), thermal insulation, a carrier membrane and a liquid-waterproofing membrane.
+A ‘Built-Up’ roof (BUR) comprises of a roof structure or deck, a Vapour Control Layer (VCL), thermal insulation, a carrier membrane and a liquid-waterproofing membrane.

 In order to control condensation development, the VCL is laid underneath the insulation with the corresponding insulation needing to be sufficient to maintain the VCL above a dewpoint temperature, calculated in accordance with BS5250 (Code of practice for control of condensation in buildings) & BS6229 (Code of Practice for flat roofs with continuously supported coverings).